Electronic Servitor Publicatio - GuruFocus.com

-MINNEAPOLIS, June 13, 2023 (GLOBE NEWSWIRE) -- via IBN – Electronic Servitor Publication Network Inc. ( XESP), a technology innovator driving growth for companies by maximizing digital interactions, today announces the signing of a client agreement with IBN, a multifaceted financial news and publishing company for private and public entities.
+MINNEAPOLIS, June 15, 2023 (GLOBE NEWSWIRE) -- via IBN -- Electronic Servitor Publication Network Inc. ( XESP) announces a new Channel Partner with the addition of IBN (Investor Brand Network), a multifaceted financial news and publishing company for private and public entities.

-The agreement provides IBN with full access to XESP’s managed digital engagement and activation service, including XESP’s proprietary technology – the Digital Engagement Engine™ – to enhance and accelerate IBN’s growth.
-XESP will help IBN reach deeper into target and new markets to promote its sizable family of 60+ trusted investor-facing brands and its content distribution network of 5,000+ key syndication outlets that helps generate greater awareness for IBN clients.
+This arrangement expands the XESP Channel Partner Program (announced in an April 2023 press release), allowing digital and traditional agencies focused on providing market-specific content and digital strategies to offer XESP’s “powered by the Digital Engagement Engine™” as a co-branded service to their customers.

-“We are excited about our relationship with IBN, the clear service and thought leader in their field, to help them achieve their growth goals.
-We also look forward to exploring the synergies and new opportunities that our partnership will undoubtedly provide for XESP,” said Peter Hager, CEO of Electronic Servitor Publication Network Inc.
+This value-add approach gives customers additional growth-focused services from their current trusted point of contact—IBN.

 About IBN